heckler1/ansible_playbooks/README.md

 #### PHP
 The PHP role installs PHP 7.

-#### Reboot
-The reboot role reboots the host and, by default, waits up to 60 seconds for it to come back online, checking every 15 seconds.
-These values are relatively short, and geared towards virtual machines.
-For physical hosts, higher values are recommended.

 #### Register Spacewalk
 The register Spacewalk role installs the required pacakges and registers a host with the designated Spacewalk server.
 For CentOS hosts only.